sc-ventures/cloudbreak-documentation/docs/external-rdbms.md

-## Configuring External RDS
+## Configuring External RDBMS

 When [creating a cluster](aws-create.md), you have an option to attach an external database that you have previously created.

-> You must create an RDS instance and database prior to registering it with Cloudbreak.
+> You must create the external RDBMS instance and database prior to registering it with Cloudbreak.

 **Steps**